Minhpd87/FeeExtension/README.md

 This extension features:

 - Elements' style changes for better recognition of important info.
-- Shorcut keys for creating, saving and issuing invoice.
+- Shortcut keys for creating, saving, and issuing invoices.
-- Issuing invoice without popup.
+- Issuing invoice without a popup.
-- Auto add issued invoices to a list for calculating total money of issued invoices.
+- Auto-add issued invoices to a list for calculating the total money of issued invoices.

 ## Resources: